 Learn more about Mary and her work as state representative for Iowa House District 81.

-Mary Gaskill is serving her eighth term in the Iowa House.
+Mary Gaskill is serving her ninth term in the Iowa House.
 Mary is the ranking member on House Ethics Committee.
 She is also a member of the Economic Growth, Local Government, and Ways and Means committees, as well as the Economic Development Budget Subcommittee.

 Mary grew up on a small family farm in Northwest Missouri.
 She is the daughter of Andrew and Lucile Meyer, and moved to Iowa in 1962 and has lived in Ottumwa since 1966.